 If you like to eat fresh vegetables daily, cook your protein – chicken, turkey, or beef – and store it in the frigde so that you only have to make your sides nightly.
 I look at grocery store sales online and come up with what I will cook.

-Get out of the house and back to the gym or outside to run.
+Get out of the house and back to the gym, your run or go for a walk.

-I hibernated in my apartment for a few days but I’m trying to break the rut.
+I hibernated in my apartment but I’m trying to break the rut.
 I am forcing myself to get back in the gym on the days and times that I would normally be there.

-Hydration is cool and all, but really, I need something to fill the void of ice cream and popcorn.
+Drinking water is important, but really, I need something to fill the void of ice cream and popcorn.
 Seriously!

 I try to reach for my bottle of water every time I crave something so that I can fill myself with something.
 No need to try to fight through it with no replacement of any kind.